yugabyte/yugabyte-db/docs/content/latest/quick-start/kubernetes/create-local-cluster.md

 ### 5.2 TServer status

-Clicking on the `See all nodes` takes us to the Tablet Servers page where we can observe the 3 tservers along with the time since they last connected to this master via their regular heartbeats.
-Additionally, we can see that the `Load (Num Tablets)` is balanced across all the 3 tservers.
+Clicking on the `See all nodes` takes us to the Tablet Servers page where we can observe the 1 tserver along with the time since it last connected to this master via regular heartbeats.
+Additionally, we can see that the `Load (Num Tablets)` is balanced across all available tservers.
 These tablets are the shards of the user tables currently managed by the cluster (which in this case is the `system_redis.redis` table).
-As new tables get added, new tablets will get automatically created and distributed evenly across all the available tablet servers.
+As new tables get added, new tablets will get automatically created and distributed evenly across all the available tservers.

 ![tserver-list](/images/admin/master-tservers-list-kubernetes-rf1.png)